Ayms/bitcoin-transactions/README.md

 If you don't know very well how to find your transactions, your can refer to the [initial doc](https://github.com/Ayms/bitcoin-transactions/blob/master/README_previous.md)

-The list of supported coins is [here](https://github.com/Ayms/bitcoin-transactions/blob/master/README_previous.md#supported-coins), as you can see the tool does support a lot of coins, most of them not being serious, we do not intent to support additional non serious coins
+The list of supported coins is [here](https://github.com/Ayms/bitcoin-transactions/blob/master/README_previous.md#supported-coins), as you can see the tool does support a lot of coins, most of them not being serious, we do not intend to support additional non serious coins

 ## Create wallet